25Ericcheong/ruby-fundamentals/README.md

 - 'Pound' signs (`#`) are used as conventions for writing out Ruby instance methods; can be used to write out full name of an instance method or just method name.
 - Note.
 Ruby offers implicit return for methods.
 Meaning, return can be excluded and Ruby assumes that the last expression evaluated will need to be returned.
+- Predicate methods are methods with `?` at the end of the method name.
+Eg. `even?`.
+Methods like these would return a `Boolean`.
+- Parameters are optional; can sometimes be `say "hi"` instead of `say(hi)` which is worth noting.
+- Note the difference between method invocation with a block and method definition.
+Cool information: Ruby is a pass-by-value and pass-by-reference language.